Primary Landing Page

 Call for Papers

-The call for papers for the 2025 conference will open shortly.
+The call for papers for the 2025 conference is now open.

 The conference is multidisciplinary in nature, and examines topics related to aid and international development (the AID in the conference acronym).
-We welcome abstracts and panel proposals from academics and practitioners on the following topics:
+We welcome abstracts and panel proposals from academics, practitioners and students on the following topics:

 • Aid effectiveness, at both the micro and macro level